Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.28 State in React - Declarative vs. Imperative Programming/README.md

 We apply the `strikeThrough` style conditionally using a ternary operator inside the JSX curly braces.
 If `isDone` is true, the strikethrough style is applied; otherwise, no style is applied (null).
 When `isDone` is false, the text appears normal; when it switches to true, the strikethrough styling updates the user interface accordingly.

 This approach exemplifies **Declarative Programming**.
 We declare how the user interface should look under different conditions based on the state, rather than manually manipulating the DOM.

+## Imperative Programming Contrast

+In contrast, **Imperative Programming** involves directly manipulating DOM elements.
+For example, using JavaScript, we might select an element with `document.getElementById` and set its properties manually, such as changing the `textDecoration` style to `line-through`.
+This approach explicitly tells the element what to do.

+For instance, deleting the previous React code and keeping only a paragraph element, we can use JavaScript to select the "root" div and set its `textDecoration` style to `line-through`.
+When this code executes, the style updates immediately.

+Often, we create event listeners such as a button labeled "Change to strike-through" with an `onClick` handler that calls a function to apply the styling imperatively.
+Clicking the button triggers the function, which changes the element's appearance by setting the style property directly.
+Another button can revert the style back to normal by setting `textDecoration` to null.

+This imperative approach involves getting a reference to an element and setting its properties each time a change is desired.

+Returning to the declarative style with the `isDone` state variable, instead of manipulating the DOM directly, we simply update the state variable to true or false.
+However, this alone does not update the UI because React elements must be re-rendered to reflect changes in properties such as styles.

+To enable re-rendering and state management, React provides **Hooks**, a powerful and relatively new concept.
+Hooks are functions that allow us to hook into the state of our application to read or modify it.

+In the next lesson, we will introduce the most commonly used React Hook, `useState`, which enables effective state management and UI updates.